yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 For Oracle, you can specify only one schema name using this option.

-For PostgreSQL, you can specify a list of comma separated schema names.
+For PostgreSQL, you can specify a list of comma-separated schema names.

 Case sensitive schema names are not yet supported.